2tuu/Ava/docs/tags.md

 ## If Statements
 Only parses code inside the if statement if it's true
 ```
-Where a and b are the variables to be compared (these cn be replaced with {var.#} variables), and 'code' is what will be parsed if the statement is true
+Where a and b are the variables to be compared (these can be replaced with {var.#} variables), and 'code' is what will be parsed if the statement is true

 {if;a==b;code}; <-- equals
 {if;a=!b;code}; <-- does not equal